Gum Disease Treatment –

 Stop Gum Disease Early & Smile Brighter

 Gum disease (also known as periodontal disease) is a highly common infection that can negatively impact not only your confident teeth, but your overall health as well.
-That’s why early intervention is so critical, and why Dr. Gaylor provides in-depth screenings as a part of every routine checkup here in the Buckhead community.
+That’s why early intervention is so critical, and why Dr. Gaylor provides in-depth screenings as a part of every routine dental checkup here in the Buckhead community.
 She will assess the oral tissue for tell-tale signs of damage, including bleeding, swollenness, and red discoloration.
 If needed, therapy can be provided to revitalize the oral structures and banish bacterial buildup in lasting ways.
 Contact our dental office today to get started – we are here to help you smile brighter.

 Why Choose Us for Gum Disease Treatment?

 - Over Two Decades Of Dedicated Clinical Expertise

 - Outstanding Comfort Menu, Including Coffee Bar, Headphones & More